B4UDW3RK5/Hackers/README.md

     Some things on my wishlist include:

-       1. An entry for HACKERS on BoardGameGeek.
+       1. An entry for HACKERS on <a href="https://boardgamegeek.com">BoardGameGeek</a>.
 Don't forget to include the print-and-play files!

-       2. Articles on Hackaday, Hacker News, Lobsters, et al.
+       2. Articles on <a href="https://hackaday.com/">Hackaday</a>, <a href="https://news.ycombinator.com/">Hacker News</a>, <a href="https://lobste.rs/">Lobsters</a>, et al.

-       2. A proper backup on Internet Archive, not just a Wayback Machine archive of the repo.
+       2. A proper backup on <a href="https://archive.org/">Internet Archive</a>, not just a Wayback Machine archive of the repo.

-       3. Pics of people playing the game, reviews on YouTube.
+       3. Pics of people playing the game, reviews on <a href="https://www.youtube.com/user/thedicetower">YouTube</a>.
 Smiles on faces.

-       4. A Tabletop Simulator port for the hard copy averse.
+       4. A <a href="https://store.steampowered.com/app/286160/Tabletop_Simulator/">Tabletop Simulator</a> port for the hard copy averse.

   - Make backups, just in case.